This plant has no fragrance

+Coastal Coral Tree, Erythrina caffra is also known as African Coral Tree, amongst other common names.
+It is a deciduous tree from the pea family, Fabaceae.
 Spectacular orange-scarlet flowers adorn naked grey branches and grabs the attention of humans, birds and insects alike.
-During the late winter to early summer period, the coastal coral tree can be seen blooming throughout the southern and eastern coastal parts of South Africa.
-This tree is not only a great addition to any garden during this season, but throughout the whole year, its popularity ascribed to its ease of cultivation and long flowering period.
-It is not only used as an ornamental plant but can be used to make canoes and troughs, and even roofing shingles, in bonsai, as well as being used in the culinary applications.
+From late winter to early summer, the Coastal Coral Tree can be seen blooming throughout the southern and eastern coastal parts of South Africa up to Mozambique.
+This tree is not only a great addition to any garden throughout the whole year, its popularity ascribed to its ease of cultivation and long flowering period.
+African Coral Tree enjoys full sun and well-draining soil, grow indoors in frost-prone climates.
+It is used as an ornamental plant and it may also be used to make canoes and troughs, and even roofing shingles, in bonsai, as well as in cooking.
+Sometimes referred to as the 'Cape Kaffirboom', this name is no longer considered acceptable due to racial implications and is provided for historical purposes only.
 This is a common feature plant.
 ZA Distribution: Eastern Cape, KwaZulu-Natal.

 Harvesting of various parts of plant for traditional medicinal use is done by hand, either pulling or cutting various parts of plant.